besser435/ACT/README.md

 This disables the ability for players or mobs to trample crops.

 ## Auto Re-plant
-If using a hoe on crops or an axe on cocoa beans, they will be automatically replanted.
+If using a hoe on crops or an axe on cocoa beans, they will be automatically re-planted.

+## Crop XP
+Harvesting crops will give experience.

+## Path speed bost
+Get Speed I on path blocks.